The simplest way to stop proposal writing procrastination

 You can do this by creating a very specific Bid/No Bid Matrix with a scoring component.
 If you keep your BNB Matrix to 10 quantifiable questions, you are able to make decisions quickly.
 And when it comes to your pursuits focus on those opportunities where you have a higher likelihood of winning.

 Evaluate the risks.
 You should set realistic expectations when pursuing a potential proposal opportunity.
 This would include areas such as the customer intelligence (how much information do we have to put in a compelling bid), proposal writing resources (do we have a writer available, teaming partners, templates and time) and company capacity to manage the effort.

 We all know that procrastination, especially when it comes to proposal responses are inevitable, but planning is one of the strongest keys to combatting this issue.
 Don’t just plan for planning sake.
-Create some visual images, record them and make them real with due dates.
+Create some visual images of your plan, record them using online tools and make them real with due dates.
 Hold yourself accountable in the event you don’t make deadlines; you can re-prioritize or remove them from your list altogether.
 Remember the goal is to make the planning steps real and actionable.
 Lastly, create a non-distraction zone or a definitive place in time where you can get through a few things on your task list without any distractions.

 If you want to learn how my team and I use online tools to help us dodge procrastination and reduce our proposal writing by 40%, join our next webinar where I’ll be discussing tools to streamline your proposal writing process.
 The webcast will be on October 12, 2017.
 I’ve also set aside time to answer your questions and if you join you’ll get a toolkit with video resources and templates.
 Spoiler alert: an updated version of the bid matrix is inside of the toolkit ;-).

 Hope to see you there!
 You can reserve your spot here: http://bit.ly/ProposalWritingWebcast.